jmlassen/AdventOfCode/README.md

 # Advent Of Code
-Repository to hold code for the Advent of Code challenge found here http://adventofcode.com/.
+Repository to hold code for the Advent of Code challenge found at http://adventofcode.com/.